VenomousRhyme41/Multi-Stream-Viewer/README.md

 ## 🛠️ How To Use

 1. **Enter Stream URLs**
-   - Paste Twitch, YouTube, Kick, Rumble, Twitter/X, Instagram, TikTok, or Whatnot URLs (or embed codes)
+   - Paste Youtube, Twitch, Kick, or embed links
    - Click "Load Stream"

 2. **Enter theator mode**